Kadena Air Base – Okinawa Installation Overview

 If you really want a treat, visit Marino’s Italian restaurant located in the parking lot of Main City.
 Marino’s has brick oven pizzas and unlimited fountain drinks, juice, and coffee if you get a set.
 If you get a set or course meal you also get to pick 3 desserts from the cooler.
 My personal favorite here is the Parminara, which is like carbonara pasta except it is made in front of you in a full sized parmesan wheel of cheese.
 It is soooo good.
 Kelly Race did an article on Marino’s here: https://okinawahai.com/marinos-italian/

 A personal family favorite now located only outside Kadena is Wing King.
 There are a large variety of sauces and the drumettes are larger and meatier than most competitors on or off base.
 Kelly Race wrote a review a few years ago which you can find here: https://okinawahai.com/wing-king/

 If you want to avoid the crowds at the base vet you can visit Animal Hospital 22.
 These are a chain of veterinary clinics with the largest being Vets Park outside Kadena near the Eagle Lodge.
 Vets Park offers a generous amount of services from a pet store, dog run, and spa to a café where you can order a treat for yourself or your furry companion.
 The company has an English friendly webpage here: http://en.animalhospital22.jp/

 Liz Smith wrote a review for us about her experiences at the Okinawa City branch “ANEX.”
 Both locations have friendly English speaking staff.
-I personally prefer the smaller annex which is not as grand but is more focused on actual veterinary care.
-You can read Liz’s review here. http://okinawahai.com/animal-hospital-22-emergency-clinic/
+I personally prefer the smaller annex which is not as grand but puts more focus on actual veterinary care.
+You can read Liz’s review here. https://okinawahai.com/animal-hospital-22-emergency-clinic/